MMarvin7/InformationOrganizationImageCollection/pages/about.md

 ## About the Collection

+This site features a collection of images pertinent to the history of the Marvin family and its ancestors.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata